fetzsav/fetzverse/content/posts/making-the-switch-to-linux.md

 This may seem overwhelming at first, but surprisingly doesn't take very long to learn.
 Once the muscle memory kicks in, your workflow is noticeably more fluid and productive.
 If you have never used a window manager before, I recommend trying one to see if you have the same experience.
 Switching back to desktop environments feels clunky and slow now.

 #### Themeing Capabilities:
+I have not performed much themeing at all on my window manager installation.
+However, some of the sleekest and most unique Linux desktops use a window manager.
+You can achieve wonderful results with a little bit of a time and patience.
+If you are interested in fully themeing out your Desktop, checkout [This Subreddit](https://reddit.com/r/unixporn)

 ## GPU Support and Gaming
 Before switching my daily driver to Linux, I was using Microsoft's Windows.
 The biggest reason I was using Windows was for support of my (newer) model video cards.
 Two of the desktop computers in my house have Nvidia 30 series GPUs in the system.
 If you are unaware... the 30 series are the latest model cards available from Nvidia.
 I also enjoy playing video games, hence, the video cards.
 Linux gaming has not been the best option for gamers in the past years, that is not a secret.
 On the previous occasions that I have tried to switch my daily-computers to Linux, driver incompatibility and unsupported game titles have eventually forced me back onto Windows.